Y0Coss/docs-fork/pages/manage_and_operate/iam/iam-tag-manager/guide.en-gb.md

 #### Tag Manager

 The Tag Manager is the menu that allows you to manage your tags across all your OVHcloud products in a transverse manner.
-This menu is accessible in the `Identity, Security & Operations`{.action} menu and the `Identity and Access Management`{.action} section.
+This menu is accessible in the `Identity, Security & Operations`{.action} menu under the `Identity and Access Management`{.action} section.

 The menu displays all the tags currently placed on your resources.